skulldronite/VanityOS/Performante Build Guide - Nougat.md

 **Performante (insert version number) - (insert model number) - (insert current date)** <br>
 A finished zip file name should look like this: <br>
 **Performante 1.0 - T815 - 5-03-2025.zip** <br>
-And with that, CONGRAGULATIONS!
+And with that, **CONGRAGULATIONS**!
 Your ROM build is officially complete!
 Upload this zip file to whatever file sharing host server you want, make your **XDA thread**, and post it!